On algebraic structures of the Hochschild complex: Closed Frobenius Algebras: Action of the moduli space of curves via Sullivan chord diagrams

-A \emph{Sullivan chord diagram} \cite{CS2,CG} of type $(g,m,n)$ is a graph which is a union of $m$ labeled disjoints oriented circles, called \emph{output circles} or \emph{outgoing boundaries}, and some \emph{disjointly immersed} trees whose endpoints land on the outcoming circles.
-The trees are called \emph{chords}, which have length zero.
+Recall that a \emph{fat graph} is a graph with a cyclic ordering on the set of edges entering each vertex.
+A \emph{Sullivan chord diagram}~\cite{CS2,CG} is a fat graph that is immersed in the plane and inherits the cyclic ordering at each vertex from the orientation of the plane, and which consists of a finite union of labeled disjoint embedded circles, called \emph{output circles} or \emph{outgoing boundaries}, and of \emph{disjointly immersed} trees whose endpoints land on the output circles.
+The trees are called \emph{chords} and are thought to have length zero.
 We assume that each vertex is at least trivalent, therefore there is no vertex on a circle which is not an end of a tree.
 The graphs don't need to be connected.

-The cyclic ordering basically tells us how to draw the graph on the plane.
-The cyclic ordering should be such that the $m$ ouput circles are among the boundary components, which is best visualized by thickening the graph to a surface whose genus is $g$.
-The cyclic orderings also allow us to identify the remaining $n$ labeled \emph{input circles} or \emph{intgoing boundaries}.
-Therefore this surface has $n+m$ labeled boundary components.
+Any fat graph, and in particular any Sullivan chord diagram, can be thickened uniquely to an oriented surface with boundary.
+For a Sullivan chord diagram we require that the cyclic ordering be such that all the output circles are among the boundary components.
+A \emph{Sullivan chord diagram of type $(g,m,n)$} is a Sullivan chord diagram with $n$ output circles and whose underlying fat graph thickens to a Riemann surface of genus $g$ with $m+n$ boundary components.
+The remaining $m$ labeled boundary components are called \emph{input circles} or \emph{ingoing boundaries}.

 We also assume that each incoming circle has a marked point, called \emph{input marked point}, and similarly each outgoing boundary has a marked point, called \emph{outgoing marked point}.
-Like\cite {WahWest} one may think of the the input marked point as a leaf, connecting a degree vertex to the corresponding input cycle, but we don't.
-We don't consider marked point as vertices of the graphs but as some \emph{special points} on the graph.
-The marked points and the endpoints of the chords may correspond.
-Because of the cyclic ordering at each vertex, there is a well-defined cyclic ordering on the special points attached to a tree (chord).
+As in~\cite {WahWest}, one may think of the output marked point as a leaf, connecting a tree vertex to the corresponding output circle, but we do not adopt this point of view.
+We do not consider marked points as vertices of the graphs.
+Also, the marked points and the endpoints of the chords may coincide.
+The \emph{special points} on the graph are by definition the input and output marked points, together with the endpoints of the chords.
+Note that there is a well-defined cyclic ordering on the special points attached to a chord.